-Makeover Media, a public relations firm Arroz co-founded in 1997, has a reputation as a lifestyle think tank, applying high tech strategies to traditional public relations strategies and business development.
+Makeover Media, a public relations firm Arroz co-founded in 1997, has a reputation as a lifestyle think tank, applying high tech tactics to traditional public relations strategies and business development.

 Arroz has appeared on hundreds of TV shows including Good Morning America and Entertainment Tonight, sharing fashion and lifestyle tips and trends, and she played herself in a cameo appearance on the soap opera Bold & Beautiful.